NBA ODDS Hub

 Popular NBA Online Bets

-When looking at NBA odds at online sportsbooks, there are many different types of bets available.
+When looking at NBA odds in online sportsbooks, there are many different types of bets available.

-But the first step needs to be understanding the basic moneyline, spread, and total, as these are the key to grasping more advanced markets such as props and futures.
+Before placing our wager, we need to understand the basic moneyline, spread, and totals, as these are the keys to grasping more advanced markets such as props and futures.

 In this section of the guide, we will run through all of the most popular bet types you may come across: